colfin-96/MonopolyFromNothing/README.md

 **General questions**

-1) Are we going to enable various Monopoly rules or just choose one?
+1. Are we going to enable various Monopoly rules or just choose one?

-Paul- Just choose one.
+  *Paul -> Just choose one.
 The rest will be easily implemented once have completed the base game.

-2) How are we going to do the graphics?
+2. How are we going to do the graphics?

-Paul- For now output through the console, later use windows forms or an imported graphics library
+  *Paul -> For now output through the console, later use windows forms or an imported graphics library

-3) Who's gonna do what?
+3. Who's gonna do what?

-Paul- Good question, we need to make a list of the different components people could work on separately and how they merge together.
+  *Paul -> Good question, we need to make a list of the different components people could work on separately and how they merge together.

 ##***Check Out the new Branch!
 David merge it if you are happy with it***##